Alligator Recipe

 This classic Louisiana one-pot dish showcases alligator alongside traditional jambalaya ingredients, creating a hearty meal that feeds crowds.
 The dish reflects the Spanish paella influence filtered through Creole and Cajun traditions, adapted to local ingredients and cooking methods.

-Meat Return: Return browned alligator and sausage to pot.
-Stir once, then reduce heat to low.
+Meat Return: Return the alligator and sausage to the pot.

-Final Touch: Fluff with fork and stir in green onions and parsley before serving.
+Final Touch: Fold in green onions and parsley.

 A medium-bodied red wine like Côtes du Rhône or a crisp rosé provides the right balance for this hearty, complex dish.